 Side Buns and Florals Are Picture Perfect

 A stunning side bun gets even prettier with the inclusion of pink blooms and is a match made in heaven for brides wanting a classic yet romantic wedding style.
-We love how this hairstyle photographs—in candid, pre-wedding shots, ceremony shots and posed wedding portraits, too.
+We love how this hairstyle photographs—in candid, pre-wedding shots, ceremony shots, and posed wedding portraits.

 A Sleek, Low Bun Is Casually Chic

-With such a gorgeous open back design on these pale blue gowns, of course the bride's going to want her 'maids in an updo, to show off all of the detailing of that stunning cutout.
-A sleek, low bun without any embellishments feels so casually chic, yet perfectly poised—there's beauty in its simplicity.
+With such a gorgeous open-back design on these pale-blue gowns, of course, the bride's going to want her 'maids in an updo to show off all of the detailing.
+A sleek, low bun without any embellishments feels so casually chic yet perfectly poised—there's beauty in its simplicity.